benpolinsky/bp_custom_fields/README.md

+This doc is getting crazy.
+Clean it up and add specs for AbstractResources before you go on.

+Top priority (from el's site)
+- wysiwyg editor has a max height and does not scroll.

 # !-- in development, not suitable for anything yet -- !
 -- reordering (creation form)
 -- validations, both when a user makes a field required, and what should be required for different field types - custom validator time.